plminh-sdh/House-Price-Predict-Using-Machine-Regression/README.md

 ### 4. Set Up Database

-Open SQL Server Management Studio (SSMS) or any SQL you have and create a database called `LoanChecker`
+Open SQL Server Management Studio (SSMS) or any SQL you have and create a database called `HousePricePrediction`

 ### 5. Run Alembic Migration